HassanChadad/UnlockWindowsPiZero/README.md

 2. the files will show the machine's name, date, and if cracked
 3. Choose one of the file and open it
 4. Copy the hash
-5. Open https://www.openwall.com/john/ or anyother hash cracker like HashCat
+5. Use https://www.openwall.com/john/ to crack the password hash
-6. Paste the hash and Press "Crack Hashes"

 ## Getting The Password Hash of an Unlocked Windows Machine